Jrayp/Moku/README.md

 ### Planned features

 * Efficient AStar pathfinding with support for options such as heavy diagonals etc
+* Ability to calculate "move distance/area" based on tile weights
 * Other things I haven't put too much thought into yet

 ### State